imba/imba-guide/docs/lvl0/about.md

 global objects defined in the JavaScript runtime environment (e.g., `window` or `global`, `console.log`, and so on).

-You can read more about the differences in [Imba vs JavaScript](javascript.md).
+You can read more about the differences in by reading the **Cheats** heading in each section.